Dubai Pivot Fields - 25.169707N , 55.432797E

 The bushes and trees bordering the area are well worth checking for passerines.

-The Dubai Pivot Fields holds a good breeding populations of White-tailed Lapwings (20+ pairs in 2009), and has proven to be the most reliable site in the UAE for wintering Buff-bellied Pipits and Sociable Lapwings.
+The Dubai Pivot Fields held a good breeding populations of White-tailed Lapwings (20+ pairs in 2009), and was proven to be the most reliable site in the UAE for wintering Buff-bellied Pipits and Sociable Lapwings.

-Rarities have included Red-crested Pochard, Intermediate Egret, Hen Harrier, Black-winged Pratincole, Black Tern, Sykes's Nightjar, Little Swift, Brown Shrike, Pale Martin, Wire-tailed Swallow, Calandra Lark, Moustached Warbler, Ring Ouzel, European Stonechat (now regular).
+Rarities have included Red-crested Pochard, Intermediate Egret, Hen Harrier, Black-winged Pratincole, Black Tern, Sykes's Nightjar, Little Swift, Brown Shrike, Pale Martin, Wire-tailed Swallow, Calandra Lark, Moustached Warbler, Ring Ouzel.